Cultural impact of the Beatles: Scope

 The Beatles formed in Liverpool in 1960.
-Comprising John Lennon, Paul McCartney, George Harrison and Ringo Starr, they gained international stardom in 1964, and remained active until their break-up in 1970.
+Their most well-known lineup consisted of John Lennon, Paul McCartney, George Harrison and Ringo Starr, they gained international stardom in 1964, and remained active until their break-up in 1970.
 Throughout their career, they expanded collective notions regarding the limits of commercial and artistic achievement.
 The Rolling Stone Encyclopedia of Rock & Roll (2001) defined their "incalculable" influence as encompassing "all of Western culture".
 The writers state that the group's discography held the precedent for "virtually every rock experiment ...
 Although many of their sales and attendance records have since been surpassed, no group has so radically transformed the sound and significance of rock & roll."
 Writing for AllMusic, critic Richie Unterberger recognises the Beatles as both "the greatest and most influential act of the rock era" and a group that "introduced more innovations into popular music than any other rock band of the 20th century".
 He adds:

 They were among the few artists of any discipline that were simultaneously the best at what they did and the most popular at what they did.
 Relentlessly imaginative and experimental, the Beatles grabbed hold of the international mass consciousness in 1964 and never let go for the next six years, always staying ahead of the pack in terms of creativity but never losing their ability to communicate their increasingly sophisticated ideas to a mass audience.